 How much does it cost?

-£139 per term (£80 for Trainers).
+£139 per term (£80 for the Training Choir).
 The first 4 months (equivalent to one term) are payable in advance with the option to move to monthly standing order and spread the cost after that time has elapsed.

 This includes sessions in percussion and rhythm with our resident percussion Music Director.
 The fees for residential trips and tours are in addition to this, though Cantate does all it can to ensure these are kept as low as possible.
 There are also discounts for siblings.
 We do not wish these fees to present a barrier to any potential members therefore please be aware we run a bursary scheme to help with the cost of being a member of Cantate.
-These bursary places cover the cost of our membership.
 Please contact us for more information and to find out if you are eligible.

 How and when can I apply?